 When you move into the apartment, the $250.00 Hold Deposit is applied toward the Security Deposit, which is equal to one month's rent.
 At move-in, you will need to pay the remaining Security Deposit, Pet Deposit if applicable, and the first month's rent, which is pro-rated to the actual number of days that you will have possession of the apartment.
+Contact the CIMC property management office to confirm the exact dollar amount you will need to pay at the time you sign your lease and pick up the keys to your new apartment.
+This amount may be paid via check, certified bank check, or money order.
 See below for move-in details.

 We do permit pets in most of our properties.
 Limit of one pet per apartment, and it cannot be more than 30 pounds full grown.
 These are strictly enforced and if violated, may be cause for termination of your lease.
 A $300.00, potentially refundable, Pet Deposit is required but there is no additional monthly fee.
 We reserve the right to exclude aggressive and/or exotic pets.